Bastet: 12 Ways to Work With the Egyptian Cat Goddess of the Home

 According to Judika Iles, Bastet’s cult “began in the Nile Delta swamps.”
 Her worship began around 3500 BC but gained popularity around 950 BC.
 Her major temple was at the cult center city Bubastis, where her annual festival was held.
 Boats floated up the Nile River traveling to Bubastis, full of women letting their hair down, so to speak, and ritually lifting their skirts to expose themselves.
 Sounds crazy today, but then it was a means of laughter and celebrating the female body and sexuality.
 The ancient festival was a time to drink, dance, celebrate one another’s beauty, and chase away illness and evil spirits.

 As you get to know the Lady of Perfumes, the way you work with her in your spiritual practice will grow and be unique to your path.
-Here are nine ways (like the 9 lives of a cat) to get started working with the Egyptian Cat Goddess:
+Here are a few ways to get started working with the Egyptian Cat Goddess:

 1. Read and Research